amoghsawant17/Business_Insights_360/README.md

 - Gross margin drop is highest (-3.8%) in the NA region and comparatively better (-1.72%) in the EU region.
 - Gross margin % drop is highest (-2.59%) in the NA region and comparatively better (0.56%) in the APAC region.
 - Net Profit drop is highest (-3.3%) in the EU region and comparatively better (-0.36%) in the APAC region.
+- Dell is the market leader since 2018 as per the market share %.
+AtliQ gained a significant market share of 5.9% in 2022 based on robust net sales growth.

 #### Sales view and Marketing view:
 -- Customer Performance: